wso2/docs-is/en/includes/guides/authentication/oidc/implement-oidc-hybrid-flow.md

 ### code id_token

-Hybrid flow intiated with the `code id_token` response type requests an authorization code and an id token from the authorization endpoint.
+Hybrid flow intiated with the `code id_token` response type requests for an authorization code and an ID token from the authorization endpoint.

 === "sample request (`code id_token`)"